 - Deepen teaching skills in working with youth

-- Acquire and test skill in chosen areas of curriculum
+- Acquire and test skills in chosen areas of curriculum

-- Learn logistics of holding and running a program for youth
+- Learn the logistics of holding and running a program for youth

 - Explore dynamics of community, and facilitate community growth with cultural mentoring practices